Culture of New Zealand: Māori culture

 Central to many cultural events is the marae, where families and tribes gather for special occasions, such as pōwhiri or tangi.
 Māori often call themselves "tangata whenua" (people of the land), placing particular importance on a lifestyle connected to land and sea.
-Communal living, sharing, and living off the land are strong traditional values.

 The distinct values, history, and worldview of Māori are expressed through traditional arts and skills such as haka, tā moko, waiata (music), carving, weaving, and poi.
 The concept of tapu (meaning taboo or sacred) is also a strong force in Māori culture, applied to objects, people, or even mountains.

-Europeans migrated to New Zealand in increasing numbers from 1855.
-Māori traditionally had a penchant for war, especially between 1805 and 1842 during the Musket Wars and foreign diseases destabilized the traditional Māori society.
-The Treaty of Waitangi in 1840 formed the basis of the establishment of British rule in New Zealand.
-New Zealand became partly self-governing in 1852 with the establishment of its own Parliament.
-The most serious conflict between Māori and European settlers was between 1863 and 1864 which resulted in land being confiscated from the defeated tribes.
-However Māori sold most of their land after 1870 and continued to do so until the 1980s.
-From 1820 Māori entered a long period of cultural and numerical decline.
-However their population began to increase again from the late-19th century, and a cultural revival began in the 1960s, sometimes known as the Māori Renaissance.